 70. Transfer of licence

-(1) The licence holder and another person (the “transferee”) may jointly apply to the Regulator for the licence to be transferred from the licence holder to the transferee.
+(1) The licence holder and another person (the transferee) may jointly apply to the Regulator for the licence to be transferred from the licence holder to the transferee.

 (2) The application must be in writing, and must contain —